jdmonin/JSettlers2/README.txt

 To change a Game Option from its default, for example to activate the house rule "Robber can't return to the desert", use the "-o" switch with the game option's name and value:
    -o RD=t
-All command-line switches and options go before the port number if specified.

 CLIENT CONNECT:

+Now, double-click JSettlers.jar to launch the client.

-Now, from another command line window, start the player client with the following command:
+Or, if you want to see the message traffic and debug output, from another command line window start the player client with the following command:

   java -jar JSettlers.jar localhost 8880

-You can instead double-click the JAR file to launch the client, and then click "connect to server".
-Use the command line if you want to see the message traffic and debug output.

 In the player client window, enter any name in the Nickname field and create a new game.